A survey exhibition of art and artists connected to Staten Island

 |Volker Goetze||Stevie Ray Soloway|

 |Susan Grabel||Rob Stephenson|

 |Terry S. Hardy||Alana Urcia|

 |Kay Healy||Yu Zhang|

 “I make my work for the Island, so we can feel reflected, especially those who feel left out of the conversation when we think about Staten Island culture and representation in the narrative.”—Jahtiek Long

 With generous support from:

-Additional support from the Staten Island Advance/SILive
+Additional support provided by The Jaques and Natasha Gelman Foundation and the Staten Island Advance/SILive